codingforpleasure/customized-workspace/Ubuntu/useful-resources/python-package-manager.md

 $ pip install django
 ```
 will install django to my system, a much better approach will be to use virtual env for a project.

+comment: usually you would have some pip versions installed on your system, make sure you use the correct one.
+I prefer using the latest one on my system (`pip3.6`).

 ### virtualenv (Python Environment Manager)
 separate different environments for different projects